-1-7 SECURITY ENGINEERING UFC SERIES.
+1-9 SECURITY ENGINEERING UFC SERIES.

 This UFC is one of a series of security engineering unified facilities criteria documents that cover minimum standards, planning, preliminary design, and detailed design for security and antiterrorism.
-The manuals in this series are designed for a diverse audience to facilitate development of projects throughout the design cycle.
+The manuals in this series are designed to be used sequentially by a diverse audience to facilitate development of projects throughout the design cycle.
 The manuals in this series include the following:

-1-7.1 DoD Minimum Antiterrorism Standards for Buildings.
+1-9.1 DoD Minimum Antiterrorism Standards for Buildings.

-UFC 4-010-01 and UFC 4-010-02 establish standards that provide minimum levels of protection against terrorist attacks for the occupants of all DoD inhabited buildings.
-Those UFC are for use by security and antiterrorism personnel and design teams to identify the minimum requirements that must be incorporated into the design of all new construction and major renovations of inhabited DoD buildings.
+This UFC 4-010-01 and 4-010-02 establish standards that provide minimum levels of protection against terrorist attacks for the occupants of all DoD inhabited buildings.
+These UFCs are intended to be used by security and antiterrorism personnel and design teams to identify the minimum requirements that must be incorporated into the design of all new construction and major renovations of inhabited DoD buildings.
 They also include recommendations that should be, but are not required to be incorporated into all such buildings.

-1-7.2 DoD Security Engineering Facilities Planning Manual.
+1-9.2 Security Engineering Facilities Planning Manual.

 UFC 4-020-01 presents processes for developing the design criteria necessary to incorporate security and antiterrorism into DoD facilities and for identifying the cost implications of applying those design criteria.
-Those design criteria may be limited to the requirements of the minimum standards, or they may include protection of assets other than those addressed in the minimum standards (people), aggressor tactics that are not addressed in the minimum standards, or levels of protection beyond those required by the minimum standards.
+Those design criteria may be limited to the requirements of the minimum standards, or they may include protection of assets other than those addressed in the minimum standards (people), aggressor tactics that are not addressed in the minimum standards or levels of protection beyond those required by the minimum standards.
 The cost implications for security and antiterrorism are addressed as cost increases over conventional construction for common construction types.
-The construction components represented by those cost increases are tabulated for reference, but they represent only representative construction that will meet the requirements of the design criteria and should not be construed to limit designers' options for providing required levels of protection.
-The manual also includes a means to assess the tradeoffs between cost and risk.
-UFC 4-020-01 is for use by planners as well as security and antiterrorism personnel with support from planning team members.
+The changes in construction represented by those cost increases are tabulated for reference, but they represent only representative construction that will meet the requirements of the design criteria.
+The manual also addresses the tradeoffs between cost and risk.
+The Security Engineering Facilities Planning Manual is intended to be used by planners as well as security and antiterrorism personnel with support from planning team members.

-1-7.3 DoD Security Engineering Facilities Design Manual.
+1-9.3 DoD Security Engineering Facilities Design Manual.

-UFC 4-020-02 provides interdisciplinary design guidance for developing preliminary systems of countermeasures to implement the design criteria established using UFC 4-020-01.
-Those countermeasures include building and site elements, equipment, and the supporting manpower and procedures necessary to make them all work as a system.
-The information in UFC 4-020-02 provides sufficient detail to support concept level project development, and as such can provide a good basis for a more detailed design.
-The manual also provides a process for assessing the impact of countermeasures on risk.
-The primary audience for the reference UFC 4-020-02 is the design team, but it will also be useful to security and antiterrorism personnel.
+UFC 4-020-02 provides interdisciplinary design guidance for developing preliminary systems of protective measures to implement the design criteria established using UFC 4-020-01.
+Those protective measures include building and site elements, equipment, and the supporting manpower and procedures necessary to make them all work as a system.
+The information in UFC 4-020-02 is in sufficient detail to support concept level project development, and as such can provide a good basis for a more detailed design.
+The manual also provides a process for assessing the impact of protective measures on risk.
+The primary audience for the Security Engineering Design Manual is the design team, but it can also be used by security and antiterrorism personnel.

-1-7.4 Security Engineering Support Manuals.
+1-9.4 Security Engineering Support Manuals.

-In addition to the standards, planning, and design UFC mentioned above, there is a series of additional UFC that provide detailed design guidance for developing final designs based on the preliminary designs developed using UFC 4-020-02.
-These support manuals, of which this UFC is one, provide specialized, discipline specific design guidance.
+In addition to the standards, planning, and design UFCs mentioned above, there is a series of additional UFCs that provide detailed design guidance for developing final designs based on the preliminary designs developed using UFC 4-020-02.
+These support manuals provide specialized, discipline specific design guidance.
 Some address specific tactics such as direct fire weapons, forced entry, or airborne contamination.
-Others address limited aspects of design such as resistance to progressive collapse or design of portions of buildings such as mailrooms.
-Still others address details of designs for specific countermeasures such as vehicle barriers or fences.
-The Security Engineering Support Manuals are intended for use by the design team during the development of design packages.
+Others address limited aspects of design such as resistance to progressive collapse or design of portions of buildings such as mail rooms.
+Still others address details of designs for specific protective measures such as vehicle barriers or fences.
+The Security Engineering Support Manuals are intended to be used by the design team during the development of final design packages.